Quickview Vintage Brooches & Pins, 1940s Jewelry, Walter Lampl Jewelry

 Quickview Vintage Necklaces, 1940s Jewelry, Walter Lampl Jewelry

 This sterling silver Retro Modern flexible spiral choker by Walter Lampl was the height of style in the mid- to late-1940s.
 The simplicity of this piece makes it wearable with anything.
 This well-constructed necklace closes with a tongue-in-groove clasp.
 This necklace was made for a slim neck.
 Please note the length (14 1/2″), and measure your neck before making this purchase.
 The style of the piece affords it a bit of stretch, but I think it looks best without stretching.
 This necklace was advertised in the May 1947 issue of The Jewelers’ Circular – Keystone (a trade publication); the gold-filled and sterling silver versions each cost $4.50, at a time when the average family income in the U.S. was about $50/week.
 Gene Tierney is wearing this style of necklace in the opening and later scenes of the 1946 movie Leave Her to Heaven.
 Cate Blanchett wears a gold version in Carol (2015).
-Scroll down to see two gold flexible spiral bracelets.
+Scroll down to see a gold flexible spiral bracelet.